Symbol1/Symbol1.github.io/README.md

 Interests =
 information theory; coding theory; polar code; distributed system;
-application of algebra and combinatorics.
+application of algebra, combinatorics, and calculus.

 For meta-comments of my works categorized by topics, see: